sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 15. Write the date of cleaning and the number of filters inside the bag with a permanent marker on the bag.
 16. Place the bag under UV for 20 minutes.
 The filters are now ready for transport or storage until use.

-Preprinted labels: => Isolde, moet hier nog info bij komen?
+*Preprinted labels:* => Isolde, moet hier nog info bij komen?
-Digital cruise report file: during the cruise, a word document is kept that records the activities per day.
-The metadata of the samples needs to be added during the cruise in the ILVO-MGL_eDNA_sample_collection
+*Digital cruise report file:* during the cruise, a word document is kept that records the activities per day.
+In addtion, the metadata of the samples needs to be added in the ILVO-MGL_eDNA_sample_collection

 **Immediately before sampling**